toxeeec/ulamspiral/README.md

 <h1 align="center">ulamspiral</h1>

-A C program to create a PNG file of an [Ulam spiral](https://en.wikipedia.org/wiki/Ulam_spiral).
+A C app for creating a PNG file of an [Ulam spiral](https://en.wikipedia.org/wiki/Ulam_spiral).

 Conforms to POSIX.1-1990 and ISO C (1990).